javakian/javakian/README.md

 - 💬  , Ask me about creating a website for your and your business.
 - 📫  , How to reach me: email, Facebook, Twitter, and more . . .
 - 😄  , Pronouns: he/him
 - ⚡   , My Fun facts: I am a people watcher.
 I enjoy people and conversation, looking at people at the beach.
-I enjoy my computer, digital camera, photography and  - ⚡   ,  software.
+I enjoy using my computer,
+- ⚡       digital camera, photography and writing software.
 I create product videos, watch movies, listen to music, and dine at fine places.

 🏡 [website][website] **|**
 🐦 [twitter][twitter] **|**